pygame-community/pygame-geometry/docs/polygon.rst

         .. note::
-            You can add as many vertices as you want, but keep in mind that the more vertices you have, the more CPU time it will take to calculate the collisions, move the `Polygon`, copying, etc. It is recommended to keep the number of vertices as low as possible and as close as the strict minimum as possible.
+            You can add as many vertices as you want, but keep in mind that the more vertices you have, the more CPU time it will take to calculate collisions, moving the `Polygon`, copying, etc. It is recommended to keep the number of vertices as low as possible or as close as the strict minimum as possible.

       .. ## Polygon.add_vertex ##